MRtrix3/mrtrix3/docs/reference/commands/mrdump.rst

 Description
 -----------

-Print out the values within an image.
 If no destination file is specified, the voxel locations will be printed to stdout.

 Options
 -------